 • Receive funds from the buyer

-• Offer advice - the escrow company stays a neutral, third-party status
+• Tell you what's best - the escrow agent must stay at a fair, third-party status

 Mortgage Escrow Account